feldoh/Chromatic-Sensitivity/README.md

 Please let me know so I can learn or raise a PR yourself.

 ## Thanks
+* Ludeon for such a great game with excellent mod support.
-* ThatBartGuy for the inspiration and help with the art
+* ThatBartGuy for the inspiration and help with the art.
-* Bratwurstinator for pointing me at some good resources for texture processing
+* Bratwurstinator for pointing me at some good resources for texture processing.
-* [Classifiedgiant](https://github.com/classifiedgiant) for help understanding Unity graphics concepts
+* [Classifiedgiant](https://github.com/classifiedgiant) for help understanding Unity graphics concepts.
+* Evelyn, without whom I would not be where I am today and could never have made something like this.